Blizzard

 ¥90.52

 These traditional reads are brimming with spirited characters and positive values--but with a little extra excitement and bite, so hold on to your hats!
 Written expressly for the middle grade struggling reader, the series does not contain strong language, edgy themes, or dysfunctional families.
 In fact, family is the main theme of these titles.
 And one particular Latino family is the focus with their uncanny knack for finding humor, hope, and colorful personalities--even in unusual circumstances.
 Written at the lowest reading levels, the 50-page story structure is straightforward and moves the reader through the text quickly and efficiently.
-It was the most horrible thing I have ever seen.
-Everything was gone!
-Houses, trees, animals, even people had been washed into the sea.
+The light snow got heavier.
+The road was slippery.
+Soon snow covered the ground.
+The car struggled to get up the hill.
+It got hard to see.
+Everything was white.

 The Best Week Ever